 - Terms of sale and any seller-assisted financing

-Closing on the house takes place when all of the procedures of the escrow are finished.
-All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the property is then transferred to you as new homeowner and appropriate title insurance is issued as outlined in the escrow instructions.
+You're ready to close when all parts are finished in escrow process.
+At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
+Title to the property is then transferred to you as new owner and correct title insurance is issued as noted in the escrow policy.